CSsoftwareeng/movie_recommender_system/README.md

 # RecoMAX

 The movie platform system supports a great multitude of movies, so it is not easy to choose which movie to watch.
-At this point, if you can see which movies other users with similar traits are most satisfied with or if you can see a list of movies that are similar to your favorite movies, you can choose a movie more easily.
+Using RecoMAX, you can see which movies other users with similar traits are most satisfied with or a list of movies that are similar to your favorite movies.
 RecoMAX will show a poster of recommended movies based on your traits or your favorite movie.

+## Features

+### User Based Recommender

+RecoMax provides powerful user customized movie recommend system.
+This function is shown up as a default when you first access RecoMAX page.
+When you choose your gender, age, occupation, and genres, then you will receive up to 10 lists of movies that best match your taste.

+### Movie Basaed Recommender

+If you know the title of the movie that impressed you, RecoMAX recommends similar movies that you might like.
+You can access this function by clicking tab on the navigation bar.
+Enter the title of the movie and the number of movies to be recommended to create a recommendation lists.

+### Convenient User Interface for Option Selection

+You can easily access two different kinds of recommender system just by clicking the tab menu.
+And the drop-down selection boxes make it easier for users to input various and reliable user inputs.
+In particular, the 'genre' option of a user based recommender can be conveniently entered in multiple numbers depending on your preference.

+### Intuitive Poster Preview Display

+The list of recommendations is provided with thumbnail of movie posters.
+If there is no movie poster data, the title is displayed as a thumbnail.
+The first page of RecoMAX shows the 40 best-rated films in the entire genre, action genre, drama genre, and animation genre.

 ## Algorithm